 Suggestions for tools: For example guidance for authoring and conformance tools and user agents.

-Then we can start the process again with a phase 2 for additional research and new user groups, possibly including emotional disabilities.
+Then we can start the process again with phase 2 for additional research and new user groups, possibly including emotional disabilities.

-1.1 Importance of This Document
+1.1 Importance of this Document

 This document is important because enabling people with learning and cognitive disabilities to use the Web and Web technologies is of critical importance to both individuals and society.

-More and more, the Internet and the Web have become the main way people stay informed and current on news and health information; keep in touch with friends and family; and provide independence such as convenient shopping etc. People who cannot use these interfaces will have an increased feeling of having a disability and of being alienated from society.
+More and more, the Internet and the Web have become the main way people stay informed and current on news and health matters; keep in touch with friends and family; and it can provide independence such as convenient shopping etc. People who cannot use these interfaces will have an increased feeling of having a disability and of being alienated from society.

 Further, with the advent of the Web of Things, everyday physical objects are connected to the Internet and have Web interfaces.
 Being able to use these interfaces now is an essential component of allowing people to maintain their independence, stay in the work force for longer, and stay safe.